This service may collect data about your activities. Please inform yourself about the service and agree to the use of YouTube Video.

 If your question is not listed, please feel free to contact us directly at any time.

-The ILM Stator is integrated into the housing by gluing while the ILM-E Stator is shrink fitted into the housing.
+The ILM stator is integrated into the housing by gluing while the ILM-E stator is shrink-fitted into the housing.
+The integration of the rotor, on the other hand, is the same for both ILM and ILM-E. They are both glued on to the shaft.

 Take a look at the instructions from the TQ-ILM-E integration:

-Our ILM and ILM-E Servo-kits belongs to permanent magnet synchronous motors (PMSM) category with sinusoidal Back-EMF waveform.
+Our ILM and ILM-E Servo-kits belong to the category of permanent magnet synchronous motors (PMSM).

-The rated voltage is a design criterion and was defined to 48 V (or 24 V for ILM25/38).
-Our motors meets all the requirements f. e.
+The rated voltage is a design criterion and is defined for 48 V (or 24 V for ILM25/38).
+Our motors meet all the requirements.
+Ex.
 “UL standards, EC guidelines and ISO DIN EN standards”.

-Our servo-kits have four times of overload capacity with 20 % of linear saturation.
-The Peak current is measured as the current at which the motor torque constantly drops by 20% of its nominal value.
-If you dividing this peak current value by 4 you will receive the rated current of the motor.
+Our servo kits have a four-fold overload capacity with 20% linear saturation.
+The peak current is measured as the current at which the motor torque constantly drops by 20% of its ideal/theoretical value.
+If you divide this peak current value by 4, you get the rated current of the motor.

-The motor torque constant kT{ Nm/A } and the Back-EMF constant kE{ V/krpm } hold the following relationship for our servo-kits:
+The motor torque constant kT [Nm/A] and the back-EMF constant kE [V/krpm] hold the following relation:

-The Induced voltage varies linearly with No-load speed of the motor.
+The induced voltage varies linearly with the idling speed of the motor.

-The motor electrical time constant can be calculated by using the terminal resistance and terminal inductance values from the datasheet as:
+The motor electrical time constant can be calculated by using the terminal resistance and terminal inductance values from the datasheet as follows:

 te = LTT/RTT

-Our motors were measured only for maximum No-load speeds.
-However, once can find out the Rated speed of our motor using the T-N plot for a specific interconnection in the datasheet as shown in the picture:
+Our motors have only been measured for maximum idle speeds.
+However, one can determine the rated speed of our motor using the T-N diagram for a specific connection in the data sheet, as shown in the following picture:

 For a given supply voltage, the rated and peak torques, copper losses and efficiency remains constant throughout all the interconnections.

-The other parameters that change for all the available interconnection is presented in the table below:
+The other parameters that change for all the available interconnections is presented in the table below:

 According to our test bench measurements, the motor torque constant is not linear throughout the torque range but tends to go into a linear saturation of 20% at peak torque.